fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

       kubectl apply -f controller.yaml
       ```

-## Exposing Etcd and Prometheus services {#expose-etcd-prometheus}
+## Exposing etcd and Prometheus services {#expose-etcd-prometheus}

-If the Aperture Controller is installed with the packaged Etcd and Prometheus,
+If the Aperture Controller is installed with the packaged etcd and Prometheus,
 follow below steps to expose them outside the Kubernetes cluster so that the
 Aperture Agent running on Linux can access them.